 If you receive Local Housing Allowance we must pay this directly to you unless there are exceptional circumstances.
 We can only make payments to your landlord in specific circumstances and we have developed a set of criteria that help us make a decision on these cases; we call this our Safeguards Policy.

-We normally pay benefit from the Monday after we receive your application form.
+We normally pay benefit from the Monday after your claim form is received.

 If you have friends, relatives or anyone over 18 living in your home, you may get less benefit.
 These people are called 'non-dependants' and a set amount may be taken out of your benefit each week for each non-dependant who lives in your home.

 No money will be taken out of your benefit for non-dependants if: